Under the spotlight has been saved

 Data integrity in life sciences

-Regulatory bodies now have high expectations with regard to data quality and integrity owing to the life sciences industry’s growth, globalisation and adoption of advanced technology, such as highly automated systems and storage of data in ‘The Cloud’.
+Regulatory bodies now have high expectations with regard to data quality and integrity owing to the life sciences industry’s growth, globalization and adoption of advanced technology, such as highly automated systems and storage of data in ‘The Cloud’.
 Good data practices will enrich the quality of data, allowing life sciences companies to make strategic decisions backed by analytics and data-driven insights.

 What does data integrity mean?